kaizhu256/node-utility2/README.md

-# change since 6982e4a0
+# change since 5f8b09f7
-- npm publish 2015.12.9
+- npm publish 2015.12.10
-- revamp index.sh with 'set -e' coding-style instead of '|| return $?'
-- experiment with automated docker builds @ https://hub.docker.com/r/kaizhu256/node-utility2/
-- add files .dockerignore, Dockerfile.base
+- change behavior of functions objectSetDefault and objectSetOverride, so that they do not default or override with the value 'undefined'
+- fix shell command shIstanbulCover always passing test in no-coverage-mode
 - none